Graduate Catalog • 2012-2013

 Leaves of Absence and Course Withdrawals

 Students wishing to take a leave of absence from the program may request to do so in writing to the Director of the program.
-The granting of the requested leave is at the discretion of the Program Director and Advisory Board pending approval from the Dean of the School of Adult and Graduate Education.
+The granting of the requested leave is at the discretion of the Program Director pending approval from the Dean of the School of Adult and Graduate Education.
 A granted leave of absence has no bearing on the maximum period of candidacy.
 Students can withdraw from no more than 2 courses during any one semester.
-The final day for withdrawal will be two weeks from the last day of classes.
 If students need to withdraw from more than 2 courses during any semester for any reason, they should request a leave of absence from the Director.

 Maximum Period of Candidacy

 Unless compelling and exigent reasons exist, students must complete the program in three academic years beginning from the semester of matriculation.
-Requests for a waiver of the maximum period of candidacy must be made in writing to the Director and approved by both the Director and the Dean of the School of Adult and Graduate Education.
+Requests for a waiver of the maximum period of candidacy must be made in writing to the Director and approved by both the Director.
 Such requests must clearly explain the reason(s) for the extension.
 Unless a waiver is granted, a student will be dropped from the program after the maximum period of candidacy has expired.

 Completion of the Graduate Program and Graduation